"Early Surf" 30x30, Oils on Canvas

 "Highlights upon the Surf" 30x30, Oils on Canvas

 This painting was inspired from plein-air painting at Watch Hill Rhode Island, and later, completed in the studio.
 Spending a number of days painting an hour or two after dawn, I enjoyed capturing the low angled lighting coming in from the left.
 The colors in the water on these mornings, coupled with the wonderful hues in the sand provided great contrasts with which to display the transitions of the advancing surf.
-This piece is currently on exhibit in the 38th Annual International Marine Art Exhibition at the Mystic Seaport Museum in Mystic Ct., and is available for sale.
+This piece was exhibited in the 38th Annual International Marine Art Exhibition at the Mystic Seaport Museum in Mystic Ct., and has sold.

 "The Surf at Newport's Second Beach" 12x24, Oils on Canvas